Validity, consonant plausibility measures, and conformal prediction: Achieving Type-2 validity, I: conformal prediction plus consonance

 From a practical point of view, adding consonance to conformal prediction creates no new computational challenges.
 The standard use of Algorithm~\ref{algo:conformal}'s output is to extract the prediction region, $\plint_\alpha(y^n)$, which is just the collection of all $\tilde y$ such that $\pi(\tilde y; y^n)$ exceeds $\alpha$.
 With the addition of consonance, we recommend two additional summaries.
-First, a plot of $\tilde y \mapsto \pi(\tilde y; y^n)$ provides a nice visual assessment of the information available in the data $y^n$ regarding $Y_{n+1}$, similar to the Bayesian posterior predictive density function; several such plots are presented in Section~\ref{S:examples}.
+First, at least in low-dimensional problems, a plot of $\tilde y \mapsto \pi(\tilde y; y^n)$ provides a nice visual assessment of the information available in the data $y^n$ regarding $Y_{n+1}$, similar to the Bayesian posterior predictive density function; see Section~\ref{S:examples}.
 Second, for any assertion $A \subset \YY$, the prediction upper probability at $A$ can be approximated as

 Consonance also induces several practically relevant properties.
 First, consonance implies that the probabilistic predictor is {\em coherent} in the sense of \citet{walley1991}; see Proposition~7.14 in \citet{lower.previsions.book}.
-Moreover, it turns out that consonance is crucial to establishing strong validity.
+Moreover, it turns out that consonance is crucial to establishing Type-2 validity.